Green liquid filled padmounted transformer roped off for testing

 Excitation, No-Load Loss

-An employee performing a loss test on a transformer.
+An employe performing a loss test on a transformer

 Phase Relation